iremkapucuoglu/p4b-website/content/en/_index.md

       - name: "consulting"
         img: "/images/index/Product-Beratung.png"
         title: "Are you looking for professional consulting?"
-        description: "Our diverse and interdisciplinary team will be happy to advise you on innovative mobility concepts and individual problem solutions."
+        description: "Our diverse and interdisciplinary team will be happy to advise you on innovative mobility concepts and individual problem solutions.
+Using GOAT, we also create reports to evaluate specific planning issues."
         button:
           background_color_content: secondary
           url: "/contact/"